 Consistent with that planning study, the three concept design options all involve the partial closure of Hume Street and the creation of a new urban plaza and link to Willoughby Road.

-Concept Design Options 1 and 2 propose different locations for a relocated Kelly’s Place Children’s Centre but each include over 3000m² of additional open space (over 6,000m² in total).
-Concept Design Option 3 represents a whole of block redevelopment outcome that includes over 5,000m² of new open space (over 8,000m² in total).
+Concept Design Options 1 and 2 proposed different locations for a relocated Children’s Centre but each include over 3000m² of additional open space (over 6,000m² in total).
+Concept Design Option 3 represented a whole of block redevelopment outcome to include over 5,000m² of new open space (over 8,000m² in total).

 Council Report – 18 May 2015 (3MB)